reactjs/react.dev/content/docs/getting-started.md

 ### Thinking in React

 Many React users credit reading [Thinking in React](/docs/thinking-in-react.html) as the moment React finally "clicked" for them.
 It's probably the oldest React walkthrough that was ever written but it's still just as relevant.

-### Practical Tutorial

-If you prefer to learn by doing, check out our [practical tutorial](/tutorial/tutorial.html).
-In this tutorial, we build a tic-tac-toe game in React.
-You might be tempted to skip it because you're not building games -- but give it a chance.
-The techniques you'll learn in the tutorial are fundamental to building *any* React apps, and mastering it will give you a much deeper understanding.

 ### Recommended Courses